dnorton/learn-go-with-tests/README.md

 # Learn Go with Testing

-This is my repo following along [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests)
+This is a workbook repo that I'll use to follow along [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests)

 Jump to: